Skip to main content

 The Vertebrate Genomes Project at Rockefeller University

-The Vertebrate Genomes Project (VGP) aims to generate error-free reference-quality genome assemblies of all 66,000 vertebrate species.
+The Vertebrate Genomes Project (VGP) aims to generate error-free reference-quality genome assemblies representing all 70,000 vertebrate species.
 Genome assemblies are a map of an organism’s genes, which determine that organism’s characteristics.
-Understanding the DNA sequence between all vertebrates will enable the study of how genes have contributed to the evolution and survival of these species.
+Understanding the DNA sequence similarities and differences between all vertebrates will enable the study of how genes have contribute to the evolution and survival of these species.
 Broadly, we expect that the VGP will provide a powerful resource to advance questions in biology, genomics, conservation, medicine, and bioinformatics.

 Understanding the DNA sequence between all vertebrates will enable the study of how genes have contributed to the evolution and survival of these species.

-The VGP genomes will become the main references for their species and will be stored in the Genome Ark, a digital open-access library.
-These genomes will be used by the consortium members and the scientific community to address novel questions, ranging from cell-type evolution to the genetics of complex traits and associated diseases.
-Phase 1 of the VGP aims to generate high-quality near error-free genomes of 260 species representing all vertebrate orders and a divergence time of ~50 million years ago (MYA) or greater from their most recent common ordinal ancestor, including human and some species on the brink of extinction.
-The Genome Ark will also provide tools for designing conservation strategies towards the preservation of life forms for future generations.
-This library of error-free, near-gapless, chromosome-level, phased, and annotated reference-quality genome assemblies will be integrated with existing public databases (NCBI, ENSEMBL, and UCSC-Genome Browser).
+The VGP genomes have become the main references for their species.
+Many of them are stored in the Genome Ark, a digital open-access library workspace for high-quality reference genomes.
+They are finally deposited in the INSDC public database for use by scientists and the public (NCBI, ENSEMBL, and UCSC-Genome Browser).
+These genomes have been used by consortium members and the scientific community to address novel questions, ranging from cell-type evolution to the genetics of complex traits and associated diseases.
+Phase 1 of the VGP aims to generate high-quality near error-free genomes of 260 species representing all vertebrate orders, at a divergence time of ~50 million years ago or greater from their most recent common ordinal ancestor, including human and some species on the brink of extinction.
+The Genome Ark provides a resource for conservation research, providing genomes of species endangered of becoming extinct.
+This library of near error-free, complete, chromosome-level, haplotyped phased, and annotated reference-quality genome assemblies represents in a new era in genomics.

 Join and Give to the Vertebrate Genome Laboratory